*The Ashanti Empire is celebrated on this date in 1690. This was an Akan empire and kingdom from 1701 to 1957.

 The Ashanti became tributaries of another Akan state, Denkyira.
 Still, in the mid-17th century, the Oyoko, under Chief Oti Akenten, started consolidating the Ashanti clans into a loose confederation against the Denkyira.
 The introduction of the Golden Stool was a means of centralization under Osei Tutu.
 According to legend, a meeting of all the clan heads of the Ashanti settlements was called just before declaring independence from Denkyira.

-In this meeting, the Golden Stool was commanded down from the heavens by Okomfo Anokye, chief priest or sage advisor to Asantehene Osei Tutu I, and floated down from the heavens into the lap of Osei Tutu I. Okomfo Anokye declared the stool to be symbolic of the new Asante Union (the Ashanti Kingdom).
-Allegiance was sworn to the stool, and Osei Tutu as the Asantehene.
+In this meeting, Okomfo Anokye, chief priest or sage advisor to Asantehene Osei Tutu I, commanded the Golden Stool down from the heavens and floated into Osei Tutu I's lap.
+Okomfo Anokye declared the stool to be symbolic of the new Asante Union (the Ashanti Kingdom).
+Allegiance was sworn to the stool, and Osei Tutu was the Asantehene.
 The newly declared Ashanti union subsequently waged war against and defeated Denkyira.

 The stool remains sacred to the Ashanti as it is believed to contain the spirit or soul of the Ashanti people.
 In 1701, the Ashanti army conquered Denkyira, giving the Ashanti access to the Gulf of Guinea and the Atlantic Ocean coastal trade with white Europeans, notably the Dutch.
 The economy of the Ashanti Empire was mainly based on the trade of gold and slaves.
 The army served as an effective tool to procure captives.
 The Ashanti Empire fought several wars with neighboring kingdoms and lesser organized tribes such as the Fante.